 You can customize the look and feel of all UI components provided by StreamChatSwiftUI.
 The SDK allows you to change the appearance of components such as colors, fonts, and images via the Appearance configuration.
 Changes to appearance should be done when initializing the StreamChat object, typically in your AppDelegate or at the start of your app lifecycle.

-The most basic customization you can do is to change the brand color.
-In SwiftUI, you can customize the accent color by setting it in the ColorPalette configuration.
-UI elements will respect this accent color as the main brand color throughout the chat interface.
+The shortest one-line tweak is to override the accent color in the ColorPalette configuration.
+UI elements respect this accent color as the main brand color throughout the chat interface — useful when you only need to retint interactive elements.

 For example, by customizing the accent color in the Appearance configuration when creating the StreamChat object, you can easily modify the brand color of the whole chat UI: